Rekt05/hitman-racetime-automation/readme.md

 The OBS Scene Collection this entire app was based on was made by the awesome [ThatObserver](https://www.youtube.com/channel/UCY6kHCCKxcVRcMVf9PBtz6w)

-[Linux install video](https://youtu.be/cg9OBavoEqw) - slightly outdated in terms of presets and other small details, refer to basically all the text below for a more comprehensive overview
+[Linux install video](https://youtu.be/cg9OBavoEqw) - slightly outdated in terms of presets/link pasting and other small details, refer to basically all the text below for a more comprehensive overview

 Windows video coming eventually when linux is confirmed to be working